govfresh/dotgov/_pages/index.md

 ---
 layout: home
-title: Get your .gov domain.
+title: Get a .gov domain.
 description: All U.S. government websites should end in .gov.

 # Who